Sage Grouse Initiative

 NRCS, Montana and the Soil and Water Conservation District of Montana, Inc. came together today to sign an agreement that aligns and coordinates conservation efforts that restore and protect habitat for the at-risk bird.
 To celebrate this new partnership, SGI unveiled a new publication, which shares the stories and successes of conservation on private lands.

 About 40 percent of sage grouse habitat occurs on privately owned lands.
 NRCS and its conservation partners in 11 western states have worked to improve sage grouse habitat for some time.

 The NRCS Chief built on these efforts by declaring the Sage Grouse Initiative a national priority.
 NRCS continues to coordinate with ranchers to improve habitat for this at-risk bird.

 The same conservation practices that promote healthy grazing lands also benefit the sage grouse and other wildlife.

 The same factors that negatively affect sage grouse also affect the sustainability of native grazing lands:

 - Invasive species

 Farmers and ranchers can proactively work to conserve the sage grouse and help keep it from being listed under the Endangered Species Act (ESA).

-NRCS Farm Bill conservation programs, including the Environmental Quality Incentives Program (EQIP) and the Wildlife Habitat Incentive Program (WHIP), are helping ranchers improve habitat for the sage-grouse.
+NRCS Farm Bill conservation programs, including the Environmental Quality Incentives Program (EQIP) and the Agricultural Conservation Easements Program (ACEP), are helping ranchers improve habitat for the sage grouse.

 Initiative Data For FY 2010 - 2011(opens in new tab)